taunsquared/graphic-novel-thesis/2018-04-02-chapter-summaries.md

   - developed reactive programming structures and more human-friendly visual languages to coordinate and integrate those modular building blocks
   - increasing popularity of cephalopods for scientific inquiry (due to general growing interest in oceans and their relevance as an environment for understanding space as an environment) and their case for convergent evolution of intelligent behaviour (also relevant to how we think about alient intelligence).

-## Chapter 3: Week 2: NEED TITLE
+## Chapter 3: Week 2: CIRQUE DU COSMIQUE
-Asoca and Minka end up joining the same home crew, SMART SWIMMERS.
-They are generally preoccupied with Marine Biology, Exo-Biology, and "intelligent movement".
-They like to build aquariums, terrariums, and playgrounds for humans of all sizes.
+Asoca and Minka end up joining the same home crew, CIRQUE DU COSMIQUE.

 A continuation of the "History of the ISS Corps":
 - A alternative theory slowly but surely pushes it's way to dominance: perceptual control theory